Optimal network design for synchronization of coupled oscillators

-In most practical settings, however, the natural frequencies are subject to uncertainties.
-For example, in the context of power systems, the natural frequencies of the nodes correspond to net power generation (consumption) in generator (load) buses, and therefore, are subject to fluctuations depending on demand generation patterns \cite{FD-MC-FB:11v-pnas}.
+Consider the model \eqref{eq: Kuramoto model-matrix} with a given $B$ and $\bomega$.
+In the weight design problem, our objective is to design $\mathbf{w}$, within a convex feasible set $F_{\mathbf{w}} \subset \mathbb{R}^m_{+}$, such that a desired level of phase cohesiveness $\gamma_d \in [0, \pi/2)$ is achieved at a minimum cost.
+We assume that $\lambda_2(L(\mathbf{w}))>0$ for all $\mathbf{w}\in F_{\mathbf{w}}$, which implies that the design set excludes disconnected graphs.
+In most practical settings, however, the natural frequencies are uncertain.
+For example, in the context of power systems, the natural frequencies correspond to net power injected/consumed at the buses; thus, these values are subject to uncertainties depending on demand generation patterns.
 Consequently, it is of practical relevance to extend the weight design problem in order to support uncertainties in the natural frequencies.
-In this direction, we assume that the natural frequencies of the oscillators belong to a convex uncertainty set, i.e., $\bomega \in \Omega \subset \mathbb{R}^n$.
-Notice that the original weight design problem corresponds to the particular case in which the set $\Omega$ is a singleton.
-We formalize the (robust) weight design problem, as follows.
+In this direction, we assume that $\bomega$ in the following polyhedral uncertainty set,